yellows8/3ds_homemenuhax/README.md

 Just boot the system, the haxx will automatically trigger when Home Menu loads the theme-data from the cache in SD extdata.
 See themedata_payload.s for what the ROP currently does.

 # Installation
 One of the ways to write to the theme extdata is with ctrclient-yls8(extdataIDs below is for USA, extdataID is different for other regions).
-The built filename for BodyCache.bin/Body_LZ.bin is this: themedatahax_v{systemversion}.lz
+The built filename for BodyCache.bin/Body_LZ.bin is this: themedatahax_v{systemversion}_{old/new}3ds.lz

 Theme-data cache from this extdata is only loaded at startup when cetain fields in the home-menu SD extdata Savedata.dat are set to certain values, see here: http://3dbrew.org/wiki/Home_Menu